shunak/wfh/README.md

 ```
 cd folder_you_wanna_upload_to_GitHub_as_a_New_Repository
 ```
-## How to use
-run (e.g. your shell is bash)
+Run (e.g. your shell is bash)
 ```
 bash wfh.sh "Your GitHub User Name" "Your Repository's visibility public or private"
 ```
-if you input your GitHub Username as first argument and Your Repository's visibility as second argument,<br>
+If you input your GitHub Username as first argument and Your Repository's visibility as second argument,<br>
 it will create New Repository named with current folder name so, set your directory's name what you want to name. <br>

 Operation Checked@ bash, zsh